Medvedev seals Russia's win over Germany in Davis Cup semis - WHIZ News

-Daniil Medvedev and Andrey Rublev led Russia into the Davis Cup final after dominating their singles matches against Germany to win their best-of-three semifinal 2-0 on Saturday.
+Medvedev said it was just his team’s way of celebrating in an imitation of other team sports like soccer where the ‘stay calm’ gesture has become popular.
+And if the crowd took it wrong, so be it.

+“We have a joke on the team when we practice or play cards, I have seen football players like Cristiano (Ronaldo) do it, we say ‘calm, calm, calm’,” Medvedev said.
+“So I decided to celebrate like this and everyone started whistling… I am just really happy we managed to still be here on Sunday.”

-The second-ranked Medvedev brushed aside Jan-Lennard Struff aside 6-4, 6-4 to seal the Russian victory after Rublev took the lead with a 6-4, 6-0 win over Dominik Koepfer.
+Medvedev brushed aside Jan-Lennard Struff aside 6-4, 6-4 to seal the Russian victory on Saturday after Andrey Rublev won the opening singles over Dominik Koepfer 6-4, 6-0.

+Germany won the doubles when Kevin Krawietz and Tim Puetz beat Aslan Karatsev and Karen Khachanov 4-6, 6-3, 6-4 to make the final score 2-1.

-Croatia awaits Russia in Sunday’s final on the indoor hard court at the Madrid Arena after eliminating Novak Djokovic’s Serbia on Friday.
-Both Russia and Croatia will be aiming for a third Davis Cup title.
+Croatia awaits Russia after eliminating Novak Djokovic’s Serbia on Friday.
+Russia and Croatia will be aiming for a third Davis Cup title.

+“Croatia is a very strong team, it has always been at the Davis Cup,” Medvedev said.
+“I am not expecting anything easy, so we will have to play our best to have our chances to win.”

+Medvedev reaches the final, where he should face Croatia No. 1 Marin Cilic, after not dropping a single set at the tournament.

 With four players ranked in the top 30, Russia was favored against a German team playing without star Alexander Zverev.